anupamkushwaha85/Student-Management-System/README.md

+> [!WARNING]
+> **Copyright &copy; 2025 `Anupam Kushwaha`.
+All Rights Reserved.**
+>
+> This project is protected by copyright law.
+Unauthorized reproduction, distribution, or modification of this project, in whole or in part, is strictly prohibited.

 # Student Management System (Java + JSON) v1.0

 A simple, robust, and console-based application for managing student records, built with Java (JDK 23).
 This project demonstrates core Java principles, object-oriented design, and best practices in software development, including data persistence with JSON, a layered architecture, and comprehensive unit testing.